 A federal court has conditionally certified a class action for Texas Farm Bureau Insurance Agents.
 There is a very limited time for members to join.
-Texas Farm Bureau is prohibited from firing or retaliating against Agents who join.
+Texas Farm Bureau is prohibited from firing or retaliating against Agents for joining.
 If you’re a former or current Texas Farm Bureau Agent, you may qualify for overtime pay.
 Please fill out a form or call us at (713) 230-2384.
 Click here to read the order.

 Furthermore, the Agents in English v.
 Texas Farm Bureau et al. are not the first group to accuse the company of unfair labor standards.
 A separate group of agency managers has already made similar allegations in another case, Ferguson v.
 Texas Farm Bureau et al., which was filed earlier last year.
-It seems the wagons may be circling for Texas Farm Bureau over its treatment of workers.
-If you are a Texas Farm Bureau agent in a similar situation, now could be the time to fight for the compensation you’re due.

 Our nation’s labor laws are there to protect hard workers like you from unfair treatment by employers.
 An experienced overtime pay lawyer from Williams Hart can help you understand your rights as a worker.
 If you’re a former or current Texas Farm Bureau agent and you think you may also qualify for overtime pay, please fill out this form.
 We’ll tell you free of charge whether you can join the effort to get overtime pay you may be entitled to under federal law.